 Each state has slightly different personal injury laws so it is worth acquainting yourself with some of the limitations that are used in Mississippi as they may have a bearing on your ability to make a claim.

-Every state puts a time limit on making a personal injury claim.
+Every state has limits of the law on making a personal injury claim.
 To be honest, the sooner you make a claim the better.
-This is not so much because of the statute of limitations but because it is simply easier establishing fault earlier rather than later.
+This is not so much because of the statute of limitations but because it is simply easier to establish fault earlier rather than later.
 Witnesses are harder to find and become less reliable.
 Evidence that could have been used to support your claim disappears or becomes less useful.

-Note also that if you intend filing a claim against a Mississippi government employee or agency that you must do so with the state Attorney General within 90 days of the injury.
+Note also that if you intend to file a claim against a Mississippi government employee or agency you must do so with the state Attorney General within 90 days of the injury.